SpaceWalkPublishing/dbatch/council.md

 <b>We must particularly care for the families of our emergency services workers</b> who brave the conditions regardless of severity.
 At the most critical and stressful moments, many homes are missing key family members and don't know if they are safe.
 The City Council should ensure that the families of our emergency responders have the support they need to ride out the worst of it with as little stress as possible.
 </p>
 <p>
 We must help those who cannot help themselves, especially with putting up their own hurricane shutters.
-We must make sure that every home has a safe escape root in case of fire once a hurricane has passed (some shutters must come down so window escapes are available if necessary).
+We must make sure that every home has a safe escape route in case of fire once a hurricane has passed (some shutters must come down so window escapes are available if necessary).
 As for leaving those shutters up after the hurricane, that is a grey area: While there will always be another hurricane on the horizon, neighbors may tire of looking at your shutters and you'll no doubt have to deal with your own HOA because of them.
 </p>

 <a id="schools"></a>